-When planning your witch’s garden, research bloom and harvest times for various plants.
+When planning your own witch’s garden, check the bloom and harvest times for various plants.
 Some gardeners try to pick a variety of plants that will be interesting at different times throughout the year.
 Planning your plants so that something is always blooming is a great way to keep visual interest while also supporting pollinator species.
 Other gardeners try to plan it out so everything can be harvested at once.
-Consider your lifestyle and preferences when planning out plants for your witchy garden.
+To each her own!

 5. Align Your Witch’s Garden With The Moon Cycle

 Once you’ve selected some herbs or other witchy plants to grow in your witch garden, it’s time to make a garden calendar.
 Many witchy gardeners choose to plant by the moon’s cycles.
 This involves planting seeds of different types during different phases (and even different Zodiac signs if you’re into that).